 On Monday, August 23, 2021, a judge ruled that Lanez’s bail be increased after prosecutors say he violated the restraining order Megan Thee Stallion filed against him by appearing at Rolling Loud.
 Lanez’s bail has increased from $190,000 to $250,000.
 Per TMZ, Lanez will not serve any jail time, but “the judge modified his bail conditions to specifically prohibit Tory from attending events where his alleged victim, Megan, will be present.”
 The judge also reportedly said that if Lanez violates the protective order again, he will be “remanded into custody.”

-Did Lanez reach a plea deal with prosecutors?
+Did Lanez try to reach a plea deal with prosecutors?

 In September 2021, Los Angeles deputy district attorney Kathy Ta told a judge that the office and Lanez’s side were in “meaningful discussions” to make a plea deal.
 Ta told Rolling Stone: “We’re in possible settlement discussions.”